 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Aon reported total carbon emissions of approximately 463,204,000 kg CO2e, a decrease from about 499,039,000 kg CO2e in 2023.
 The emissions breakdown for 2024 includes 15,235,000 kg CO2e from Scope 1, 31,787,000 kg CO2e from Scope 2, and a significant 416,183,000 kg CO2e from Scope 3 emissions.
 This indicates a continued reliance on indirect emissions, which constitute the majority of their carbon footprint.
-Aon has set ambitious climate commitments, aiming for net-zero carbon emissions by 2030.
-This target encompasses all scopes of emissions and reflects their dedication to addressing climate change.
-Additionally, Aon has committed to reducing absolute Scope 1 and 2 greenhouse gas emissions by 55% by 2032, using 2019 as the baseline year.
-Furthermore, they aim for 81% of their suppliers, covering purchased goods and services, capital goods, and upstream leased assets, to have science-based targets by 2027.
-These initiatives align with Aon's broader sustainability strategy and demonstrate their commitment to reducing their environmental impact while engaging with their supply chain to foster a more sustainable future.
+Aon is committed to achieving net-zero carbon emissions by 2030, with a focus on all scopes of emissions.
+Additionally, the company has set ambitious targets through the Science Based Targets initiative (SBTi), aiming for a 55% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2032, using 2019 as the base year.
+Furthermore, Aon plans for 81% of its suppliers, covering purchased goods and services, capital goods, and upstream leased assets, to have science-based targets by 2027.
+This commitment reflects Aon's proactive approach to climate action within the professional services sector, aligning with global efforts to mitigate climate change impacts.

 Access structured emissions data, company-specific emission factors, and source documents